 Snap Camera

-Snapchat is known for it’s amazing AR Lenses and wanted to bring the magic of Lenses to desktop, making communicating visually more fun and more creative anywhere on the web.
-So, we launched the Snap Camera - a free desktop app that did just that – announced at TwitchCon 2018’s keynote address.
+Snapchat is known for it’s amazing AR Lenses and wanted to bring the magic of Lenses to the desktop experience, making communicating visually more fun and more creative anywhere on the web.

 As the Sr. Designer, my responsibilities included: branding the new product and lead the design for the marketing materials surrounding the product - including the website, launch video, social graphics, and press assets.